BOTH2Hands: Inferring 3D Hands from Both Text Prompts and Body Dynamics: BOTH57M Dataset

 \section{BOTH57M Dataset}

-\myparagraph{Overview.} We introduce the BOTH57M, a unique body-hand motion dataset comprising 1,384 motion clips and 57.4M frames, with 23,477 manually annotated motions and a rich vocabulary of 4,140 words, focusing on hands and body motion in daily various activities, referencing the book \textquotedblleft Dictionary of Gestures \textquotedblright ~\cite{caradec2018dictionary} and supplementing with custom-designed movements.
-To the best of our knowledge, this is the only dataset that provides hybrid and detailed annotations of both body and hands at present, providing infinite possibilities for future tasks.
+\myparagraph{Overview.} We introduce the BOTH57M, a unique body-hand motion dataset comprising 1,384 motion clips and 57.4M frames, with 23,477 manually annotated motions and a rich vocabulary of 4,140 words.
+The dataset focuses on hands and body motion in daily various activities, referencing the book \textquotedblleft Dictionary of Gestures \textquotedblright ~\cite{caradec2018dictionary} and supplementing with custom-designed movements.
+To the best of our knowledge, this is the only dataset that provides hybrid and detailed annotations of both body and hands at present, providing huge potential for future research.
 Tab.~\ref{tab:dataset} shows a detailed comparison of various body hand datasets with ours.
-The rich vocabulary and hand diversity underscores our advantage in tackling the text-body to hand task.
-For a detailed explanation of our motions collected and body annotations, please refer to supplementary materials.
+The rich vocabulary and hand diversity underscores our advantage in tackling the text/body-to-hand task.

-\myparagraph{Data Collecting.} We utilize 32 RGB cameras for dense-view at the resolution of 3840$\times$2160 and a frame rate of 59.97 fps, offering sufficient appearance supervision for body-hand motion capturing.
-All cameras are well calibrated for dealing with occlusion.
-During data collection, participants are instructed to perform movements listed in the \textquotedblleft Dictionary of Gestures \textquotedblright excluding unfriendly gestures.
-Volunteers are required to expand the pose in the book into a body-hand motion sequence and perform it.
-We motivate performers to diversify hand gestures and body motions while maintaining the original meaning of the book.
-Subsequently, manual annotation is implemented.
-Each motion is segmented into 5-second clips and annotated independently by three different annotators.
-Annotators are required to include emotional descriptions in the motion annotation if they correspond to features in the book.
-If hands are predominant in the motion sequence, the body description will also emphasize their movements.
+\myparagraph{Data Collecting.} We utilize 32 RGB cameras to build a dense-view system for body-hand motion capturing.
+During data collection, participants are instructed to perform movements listed in the \textquotedblleft Dictionary of Gestures\textquotedblright \ excluding unfriendly gestures.
+Subsequently, manual annotations are implemented.
+Three annotators are required to annotate full-body motions.
 For hand motions, three other annotators individually annotate finger-level actions for the left and right hand, focusing on the changing process of finger movements and gaining detailed records for prominent finger gestures.
 Fig.~\ref{fig:dataset} offers a comprehensive exemplification of our dataset.
+For a comprehensive understanding of data collection and processing, as well as an in-depth explanation of our collected motions and text annotations, please refer to the supplementary material.